blazingmaster70/ms-dos-simulator/README.md

 ## Project Structure

 ```
-ms-dos.py      # Main simulator
+ms-dos.py
-README.md      # Project documentation
+README.md
 ```

 ---

-## Notes
+## Disclaimer

-This project is a simulator made for fun and learning.
-It does **not** emulate a real MS-DOS system or run DOS software.

-Microsoft, MS-DOS, and Windows are trademarks of Microsoft Corporation.
-This project is not affiliated with or endorsed by Microsoft.
+This project is an MS-DOS simulator written in Python.
+It is not affiliated with or endorsed by Microsoft.